BOSTON -- The Boston Bruins did what they were supposed to do against the NHL's worst team Thursday night. Win.

-The Bruins got first-period goals from Zdeno Chara and Patrice Bergeron but then stumbled to a 4-1 win over the injury-ravaged Florida Panthers that was closer than the final score indicated.
+The Bruins got first-period goals from Zdeno Chara and Bergeron against former Boston College goalie Scott Clemmensen but then stumbled against the injury-ravaged Panthers.

 Tuukka Rask made 29 saves to move his record to 14-2-3.
 He is 6-1 lifetime against the Panthers, entering with an 0.98 goals-against average against Florida.